Transgressions Procedure for h2g2

 Reported content1 is an Entry or a post that has been complained about by anyone using the site.
 On h2g2 this has commonly been known as 'yikesed' content.

-If you make a complaint, and you are not registered with h2g2, you will be requested to provide your email address so we can confirm that you are a real person and that we can email you if we need further information.
+If you make a complaint, and you are not registered with h2g2, you will be asked to provide your email address so we can confirm that you are a real person and so that we can email you if we need further information.

 The moderation team will either: